What Does it Take to Be a Transit and Railroad Police Officer?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-- Railroad Police Officer
+Types of Transit & Railroad Police Officer Jobs

-- Patrol Man
+- Track Patrol

-- Transit Specialist
+- Transit Officer

-Job Demand for Transit and Railroad Police
+Job Outlook for Transit and Railroad Police

 There were about 4,900 jobs for Transit and Railroad Police Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Transit and Railroad Police Officer by 2026.
 Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.